dotnet/aspnetcore/specs/TransportProtocols.md

 This transport requires that a connection be established using the `POST [endpoint-base]/negotiate` request.

 The HTTP POST request is made to the URL `[endpoint-base]`.
-The **mandatory** `connectionId` query string value is used to identify the connection to send to.
-If there is no `connectionId` query string value, a `400 Bad Request` response is returned.
+The **mandatory** `id` query string value is used to identify the connection to send to.
+If there is no `id` query string value, a `400 Bad Request` response is returned.
 Upon receipt of the **entire** payload, the server will process the payload and responds with `200 OK` if the payload was successfully processed.
 If a client makes another request to `/` while an existing request is outstanding, the new request is immediately terminated by the server with the `409 Conflict` status code.

 If a client receives a `409 Conflict` request, the connection remains open.
 Any other response indicates that the connection has been terminated due to an error.